equinor/appsec-fundamentals-authn-authz-cs/ex-02/doc/running_the_app.md

 * Do the steps above
   * You may have to fix a minor configuration issue :)
 * Follow the oauth dance by inspecting the log
-  * The [Azure AD Spec](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-auth-code-flow) for the OAuth2 Auth Code Flow
+  * The [Microsoft Entra ID Spec](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-auth-code-flow) for the OAuth2 Auth Code Flow
   * First leg: redirect to login.microsoft.com with params and redirect_uri
   * Second leg: receive code on redirect_uri endpoint, use code to request access token
 * Extract the access token and inspect at [jwt.ms](https://jwt.ms)